 Since the 19th century, middle-class feminists have campaigned to eliminate prostitution on the grounds that it debases all women.
 It is true that prostitution would not exist without the subjugation of women.
-However, targeting sex workers not only blames the oppressed for being oppressed; it deepens their oppression.
+However, targeting sex workers not only blames the oppressed, it deepens their oppression.

-Today’s sex workers challenge the right-wing view that all prostitutes are sex slaves, powerless victims, and disposable bodies.
-Most enter the business for economic reasons, to feed themselves and their families, and they want the same occupational rights and protections that all workers want.
+Today’s sex workers challenge the myth that they are sex slaves and powerless victims.
+Most enter the business to make money, and they want the same occupational rights and protections that all workers want.
 Overwhelmingly, they call for sex work to be recognized as work and for the complete and total decriminalization of the sex industry.*

 In August 2015, Amnesty International voted to protect the human rights of sex workers on the basis that,